 - The members will be afforded every opportunity to meet with the President/CEO and/or his/her staff or other employees to resolve any concerns or problems.

 - If the member or members feel after such a meeting they would like to meet with the board of directors to discuss such concerns or problems, they will be provided the opportunity to do so, after which the board will proceed with its meeting agenda.
 If the group is large, they may be requested to limit the group to a representative number.

 - Either the President/CEO or the board chairman will advise the member or members of the decision or action of the board if the matter requires this.

 RESPONSIBILITY: The President/CEO shall see that every effort is made to satisfy the needs and concerns of the members.
 After that, if a meeting with the board is requested, it shall be scheduled at the beginning of the next board meeting.

-The Board of Directors amended Article V in the Bylaws on Tuesday, May 25, 2021.
+The Board of Directors amended Article VI in the Bylaws on Tuesday, July 27, 2021.

 Article VI – Cooperative Operation was revised as follows: Section 6.6 (D) – Small Capital Accounts – the Board increased the retirement of Small Capital Accounts from $500 to $1,000.